 Also, harnessing user-generated content can bolster your SEO.
 Ask your customers to leave reviews and endorsements to increase your content as well as to boost conversions.

 How important are category pages?

 Very.
 In fact, next to your homepage, category pages are the most powerful.

 Treat your category pages like homepages in themselves, focusing on particular niches and topics.
 As above, they should have rich, unique content with a good internal linking structure.
 As you may have guessed, they should also have a semantic, search-friendly URL, for example:

 Product page: website.com/category/sub-category/product-name/

-The above are only a few areas to consider when optimising your ecommerce website.
-Not only are there many more SEO best practices to follow, there are also a number of ecommerce SEO pitfalls you should be avoiding at the same time.
+The above are only a few areas to consider when optimising your e-commerce website.
+Not only are there many more SEO best practices to follow, but there are also several e-commerce SEO pitfalls you should be avoiding at the same time.